i-maintenance/IOT-Adapter/README.md

 Connecting MQTT services with the i-Maintenance Messaging System.

-This component subscribes to topics from the Internet of Things Protokoll MQTT and forwards them to the the Apache Kafka message broker.
+This component subscribes to topics from the Internet of Things Protokoll MQTT and forwards them to the the Apache Kafka message broker, based on semantic interpretation from a SensorThings Server.

 The Kafka Adapter based on the components: